foundry-rs/starknet-foundry/docs/src/testing/test-collection.md

 Forge considers all functions in your project marked with `#[test]` attribute as tests.
 By default, test functions run without any arguments.
-However, adding any arguments to function signature will enable [fuzz testing](./advanced/fuzz-testing.md) for this test case.
+However, adding any arguments to the function signature will enable [fuzz testing](./advanced/fuzz-testing.md) for this test case.

 Starknet Forge will collect tests only from these places: